 I created Leader of the Week (LoW) to give students another way to view and analyze current events.
 At the beginning of the 2017-2018 school year, I had been the teacher of the seniors in my class for the previous two years.
 Needless to say, they had mastered Article of the Week (AoW) and needed a fresh viewpoint to continue looking at the news.

 The 2018-19 school year brought me to a new district where students were occasionally studying AoWs in their freshmen and sophomore English classes.

-LoW’s focus on actions, events, speeches, and movements of “leaders” and invites students to analyze, discuss, and reflect on whether or not leadership was shown.
+Leader of the Week focused on actions, events, speeches, and movements of “leaders” and invited students to analyze, discuss, and reflect on whether or not leadership was shown.

-The Leader of the Week unit is based on The Article of the Week unit that was developed by Kelly Gallagher.
+The Leader of the Week unit was based on The Article of the Week unit that was developed by Kelly Gallagher.
 Gallagher’s purpose for assigning these non-fiction texts is to provide his students with information to enhance their prior knowledge and background in order for them to be stronger readers, writers, and thinkers.

 Note: Articles are subject to the copyright protections specified by the original source.